great-expectations/great_expectations/docs/guides/how_to_guides/configuring_datasources/how_to_configure_a_spark_filesystem_datasource.rst

     command is executed.

 #.
-    For the Experimental API (0.13), relative path locations should be specified from the perspective of the ``great_expectations/`` directory.
+    For the V3 (Batch Request) API, relative path locations should be specified from the perspective of the ``great_expectations/`` directory.

 --------
 Comments